fabriziosalmi/lws/README.md

 ## Introduction

-**LWS** was created out of a desire to explore the intersection of Proxmox VE, LXC containers, and Docker management through a unified command-line interface.
+**lws** was created out of a desire to explore the intersection of Proxmox VE, LXC containers, and Docker management through a unified command-line interface.
 While LWS offers a range of powerful features, it is important to note that this project is in an early stage and was developed primarily for fun.
 Therefore, it should be used with caution, especially in production environments.

 ## Features